-- A. Painting/Coating: Driveways and walkways may have brick pavers or may be painted. - B. Walkway and Path extensions: Except as originally constructed, no extensions are permitted on or permitted to any road right-of-way, walkway or path.
+A. Painting/Coating: Driveways and walkways may have brick pavers or may be painted.

 The ARC does not review applications for driveway painting/coating/pavers.

 Driveway extensions: Driveway extensions may be granted only if the extension is affixed to the existing driveway originally constructed/designed by the Developer and accommodates an existing garage, a garage expansion or addition of a golf cart garage or expansion thereof.
 Driveway extensions shall not be granted if proposed expansion violates any Rule provisions.
 No additional access points or curb cuttings are permitted other than the width of the originally constructed driveway.